Resources

 • Surface Metrology Laboratory advances the understanding of the formation, behavior, measurement, and analysis of surface roughness.

-• The Materials Characterization Laboratory (MCL) is an analytical user facility, which serves the materials community at WPI, offering a range of analytical techniques and support services.
-MCL is part of the Materials Science & Engineering Program, directed by Professor Richard D. Sisson, Jr. By using the lab, materials researchers can access major instruments in the area of electron microscopy (SEM, TEM), x-ray diffraction, optical microscopy (conventional and inverted), physical property determination (hardness and micro indentation hardness), and materials processing (specimen preparation, heat treatment, metal evaporation and sputtering).
-All the instruments are available for hands-on use by students and faculty.
-Licensed users have 24-hour access to the instruments.
-Training is available by appointment throughout the year.
-The MCL is also open to researchers from other universities and local industries.
+• The Materials Characterization Laboratory (MCL) is an advanced analytical user facility that supports the materials research community at WPI.
+As part of the Materials Science & Engineering Program, MCL offers a wide range of analytical techniques and support services.
+Researchers using the lab have access to state-of-the-art instrumentation in areas such as electron microscopy (SEM, TEM), X-ray diffraction, optical microscopy (conventional and inverted), physical property analysis (including hardness and micro-indentation), and materials processing (specimen preparation, heat treatment, metal evaporation, and sputtering).
+All instruments are available for hands-on use by students and faculty.
+Licensed users are granted 24-hour access, and training is available by appointment year-round.
+The MCL is also open to researchers from other universities and local industry partners